codeonlyjs/website/content/guide/routerNotes.md

 Note: if the initial page loaded by the app was the dialog, the `back` function doesn't have anywhere to go back to.
-The router detects this case and instead navigates to the home page - as indicated by the `router.prefix` if set, otherwise `/`.
+The router detects this case and instead navigates to the home page `/`.

 ## Out of App Links

-This works fine for most links, except when you have links that look like internal page links, but in-fact require external page load.
+When you click on a link in your site the router (or more specifically the router driver) intercepts the click.
+If the href of the link looks like an internal page URL it initiates an in-app page load.

-For example, suppose you needed to create a link an admin page at `/admin` - but the admin page is implemented separately to your main app and needs a normal external page load, not an in-app page load.
+If you have links that look like in-app links, but actually require an external page load, you need to register a route handler that matches those URLs and returns `null`.

-For these cases provide a route handler that returns `null` from its `match` function and the router will do an external page load.
+For example, suppose you needed to create a link an admin page at `/admin` - but the admin page is implemented separately to your app and needs a normal external page load, not an in-app page load.

 ```js
 router.register({